List of companies based in Minneapolis–Saint Paul

 The Minneapolis–Saint Paul metropolitan area is the 16th-largest urban agglomeration in the United States, and is home to many corporations, companies, and divisions.
-The core cities of Minneapolis and Saint Paul host many companies, but a majority are in suburban cities.
+The core cities of Minneapolis and Saint Paul host many companies, with many others in the suburban cities.

-Economy

-The Minneapolis–St. Paul metropolitan area is the country's 13th largest economy based on GDP and has surpassed the Detroit metropolitan area as the Midwest's second largest economy.

-As of 2020, there are 24 Fortune 1000 companies headquartered in the Minneapolis–St. Paul metropolitan area.
-Six companies made Fortunes 2013 Global 500 list.
-There were also five Minneapolis-St. Paul-based companies listed on Forbes 2012 Largest Private Companies list, including Cargill, the largest privately held corporation.
+As of 2023, there were 14 Fortune 500 companies headquartered in the Minneapolis–St. Paul metropolitan area, with another 5 companies listed in the Forbes Largest Private Companies list.